 The relationship between Mongolia and Tibet started way before the 1913 treaty.
-Tibet and Mongolia declared their independence from China; they felt more of an alliance to each other than to their common neighbor of China.
+Tibet and Mongolia declared their independence from China; they felt more of an alliance with each other than with their common neighbor of China.

-The Tibet and Mongolian alliance was a normal evolution in that both countries, though in completely different regions, have very similar lifestyles.
+The Tibet and Mongolian alliance was a normal evolution in that both countries have very similar lifestyles, though in completely different regions.
 Both the Tibetans and Mongolians have a nomadic lifestyle.

-In Tibet, one of the most important animals for the nomadic herds is the Yaks, but some nomads also have sheep and goats.
-The horse is also important for the Tibetan herders.
+In Tibet, one of the most important animals for the nomadic herds is the Yak, but some nomads also have sheep and goats.
+The horse is also important for Tibetan herders.

 Mongolia is also very similar.
 The Nomads will have horses, camels, sheep, and goats.
 Some will also have yaks.

 In both places, Buddhist prayer flags dot the land.
 In Tibet, the prayer flags are flying in the wind.
-In Mongolia, most of the prayer flags I saw were on a larger prayer flag pole.
+In Mongolia, I saw most of the prayer flags on a larger pole.

 From what I observed, the Tibetan and Mongolian lifestyles had many similarities.
-This is because the two countries are joined together by the same predominant religion.
+This is because the same predominant religion joins the two countries.

 Genghis Khan Invades Mongolia

-If you are interested to learn more about Genghis Khan you can read Mongolia’s Genghis Khan Statue: Mongolia’s Love for Genghis Khan by clicking here.
+If you want to learn more about Genghis Khan, you can read Mongolia’s Genghis Khan Statue: Mongolia’s Love for Genghis Khan by clicking here.

-In the 1206 invasion story, the Tibetans pledged alliance to the Mongolian forces.
+The Tibetans pledged an alliance with the Mongolian forces in the 1206 invasion story.
 In the 1240 account, the Mongol forces were commanded by the Mongol Prince Koton.

-About 1244, the Tibetan Buddhist Master Sakya Pandita Kunga Gyaltsen, together with his nephew Phagpa, went to the camp where Prince Koton was.
+About 1244, the Tibetan Buddhist Master Sakya Pandita Kunga Gyaltsen and his nephew Phagpa went to the camp where Prince Koton was.
 During this time, they discussed Buddhism with the Mongolian authorities to persuade the Mongolian authorities to have a favorable view of Buddhism.

-Master Sayka and his nephew Phagpa were outstanding missionaries, as they were able to convert the Mongol nobility to Tibetan Buddhism.
-From this time on, the Tibetan Buddhist thought began to influence many of the Mongol nobility.
+Master Sayka and his nephew Phagpa were outstanding missionaries who converted the Mongol nobility to Tibetan Buddhism.
+From then on, the Tibetan Buddhist thought began to influence much Mongol nobility.

 This shows how quickly the Mongolians were able to accept Tibetan Buddhism.
-Many scholars believe that this is because they were able to relate to the nomadic Tibetan lifestyle that was so similar to their own.
+Many scholars believe that this is because they could relate to the nomadic Tibetan lifestyle that was so similar to their own.

 Mongolia and Tibet Buddhism

-We are not really sure why the Mongolians took so quickly to Tibetan Buddhism, but Tibetan Buddhism is powerful in Mongolia, even today.
-We know that both Tibet and Mongolia have many cultural and l lifestyle similarities, especially the nomadic lifestyle.
+We are not sure why the Mongolians took it so quickly to Tibetan Buddhism, but Tibetan Buddhism is powerful in Mongolia, even today.
+We know that Tibet and Mongolia have many cultural and l lifestyle similarities, especially the nomadic lifestyle.

 In writing about the Tibetan and Mongolian similarities, Sechin Jagchid wrote this about their mutual choice of religion: